deejay-sl/spring-petclinic/readme.md

   </tr>
 </table>

-## SLS Demo
+## SLS "Spring PetClinic" Vagrant Demo

 ### Preparation / Installation

-The following will need to be installed in order to run the demos.
-This process will take around 20 minutes to complete.
+VirtualBox, Git, and Vagrant will each need to be installed in order to run this demo (and any demo we have involving Vagrant).
+The installation process will take around 20 minutes to complete.

 ** Note: Vagrant should be installed _after_ VirtualBox **

-#### Install VirtualBox
+#### 1. VirtualBox

-First, install VirtualBox, an application for creating and managing virtual machines on your local system.
+VirtualBox assists in creating and managing virtual machines on your local system.

-Downloads and Instructions can be found at: https://www.virtualbox.org/
+Downloads and instructions can be found at: https://www.virtualbox.org/

-#### Install Git
+#### 2. Git

-Next, install the Git source control management system
+Git is a source control management system.

-Downloads and Instructions can be found at: http://git-scm.com/
+Downloads and instructions can be found at: http://git-scm.com/

 **Note for Windows Users**: During Git installation, an option dialog will be presented to allow you to decide how Git integrates with the Windows Command Prompt.
 Choose the second option, entitled "Run Git and included Unix tools from the Windows Command Prompt"

-#### Install Vagrant
+#### 3. Vagrant

-Now install Vagrant, a tool for provisioning and managing local virtualized development environments.
+Vagrant is a tool for provisioning and managing local virtualized development environments.
+Vagrant works with VirtualBox directly, and so VirtualBox should already be installed before installing Vagrant.

-Downloads and Instructions can be found at: https://www.vagrantup.com/
+Downloads and instructions can be found at: https://www.vagrantup.com/

 **Your computer may require a restart at this point**

+### Getting started

+** Note: you will need to have full administrative privileges on the host machine. **

-#### Download the trusty64 Vagrant base box
+#### Get a Vagrant "box"

-Downloading the Vagrant box we'll be using for the demo might take some time, so it's best to download this file early:
+**Note: Downloading the Vagrant box might take some time, so it's best to download this file early.**

-Run the following command on your command line and let the download complete:
+Before you can run a virtual machine on your computer, you will need an image of that virtual machine.
+A VM image that has been configured to work with Vagrant is called a vagrant "box".
+There isn't much difference between a vanilla VM image and the "Vagrantized" version of it other than the installation of extra tools that allow Vagrant to communicate with it through VirtualBox.
+For most demos, we will use an Ubuntu 14.04 (Trusty Tahr) box.
+This is available either on a USB stick or CD at one of our live demos, or it can be downloaded directly from a VirtualBox server.

+From a local source (USB stick or CD), a Vagrant box can be added to your local library of boxes with `vagrant box add`:

+		vagrant box add /path/to/sls-demo.box --name sls-demo

+Note that whatever 'name' is given for the box in your library, that is the name that is used in a Vagrantfile to spin up an instance of that box.

+For remote sourcing, as from the VirtualBox server, `vagrant box add` works like this:

 		vagrant box add ubuntu/trusty64

-### Getting started
+#### Get the source code

-While this is downloading, we can move on:
+While the Vagrant box is downloading, we can move on:

 	  git clone https://github.com/SLS-ALL/spring-petclinic.git
 	  cd spring-petclinic